 In 2014, the FEPS program helped 6,300 Ontarians access over $13 million in entitlements, with 84 per cent of participants accessing new entitlements they might otherwise not have received.

-Working in partnership with West Neighbourhood House, Prosper Canada is helping to strengthen current FEPS services delivered by West Neighbourhood House, Jane-Finch Community and Family Centre, Agincourt Community Services Association, The Working Centre, and EBO Financial Education Centre.
+Working in partnership with West Neighbourhood House, Prosper Canada is helping to strengthen current FEPS services delivered by West Neighbourhood House, Jane-Finch Community and Family Centre, Agincourt Community Services Association, and The Working Centre.
 The Ministry of Community and Social Services will also be conducting an in-depth, third party evaluation of the program to assess its impact.

 Read the FEPS Project Year 1 Report.